matrix-io/matrix-documentation/docs/index.md

 [Read more about MATRIX OS](matrix-os/index.md)

 ## MATRIX CORE
-C++ abstraction layer for HAL.
-Hosts the ZeroMQ communication layer which makes the sensors accessible via high-level interfaces.
+Abstraction layer for HAL.
+Hosts the ZeroMQ + Protobuf communication layer which makes the sensors accessible via high-level interfaces.
 Supports 40+ different languages, C++, Python, Ruby, PHP, Java, etc.

 [Read more about MATRIX CORE](matrix-core/index.md)

 ## MATRIX HAL
-Low-level C++ drivers for sensors and available components.
+C++ drivers for sensors and available components.
+Tooling for accessing the FPGA and microcontrollers on the MATRIX device.

 [Read more about MATRIX HAL](matrix-hal/index.md)